-Volunteer Support Group Facilitator Role and Person Description
+Volunteer Support Group Facilitator Role

 The Support Group meetings are facilitated by two Facilitators who receive initial and ongoing training from PeerTalk.